hololeo/click-n-clone/README.md

-### Quickly Clone GitHub Repo with Bookmarklet
+### Quickly Clone GitHub / Hugging Face Spaces Repo with Bookmarklet

-To quickly clone a GitHub repository, follow these steps:
+To quickly clone a repository on Github or Hugging Face Spaces, follow these steps:

 1. **First, run the server**:
    - Run the following command to start the server: